lambdacogito/lambdacogito.github.io/_includes/about/en.md

 human technologies.
 Combining these both gives me a strong vision and expectation of innovations.
 However, human technologies are enduring with a small progress almost in every theoretical and industrial domain these decades.
-This deepest depression against reality makes me to absort inspiration from sci-fi movies and writings.
-This is why StarTrek becomes my favorite episodes and movie series in the history, and also why I have to explore some projects that would fulfill my own vision on the future.
+This deepest depression against reality makes me to absorb inspiration from sci-fi movies and writings.
+This is why [StarTrek](https://simple.wikipedia.org/wiki/Star_Trek) becomes one of my favorite episodes and movie series in the history, and also why I have to explore some projects that would fulfill my own vision on the future.

 ## Education

-*   2010-2016: Shanghai Jiaotong Univ., Information and Communication Engineering, Ph.D
+*   2010-2016: Shanghai Jiaotong Univ., Information and Communication Engineering, Ph.D.
 *   2006-2010: Xidian Univ., Optical Information and Science Technology, Bachelor

-## Ph.D Research
+## Ph.D.
+Research

-My Ph.D research was on renewed models and characteristics of human mobility, with advanced statistical techniques upon large-scale network traffic.
+My Ph.D. research was on renewed models and characteristics of human mobility, with advanced statistical techniques upon large-scale network traffic.
 There is a large gap between observable behavioral patterns and digital bits that is collected from raw network data like mobile geo-located application traffic.